 I want to avoid conflict.
 Will using a solicitor make things worse?

 One of the biggest concerns of those starting a divorce is that this process will turn into an acerbic, interminable conflict.
 Divorce is a time of heightened emotions, it is a major event, end of an era for many and that means that staying calm and collected is not always possible.
-With emotions already flying high, any mention of getting legal representation may seem like adding gas on fire.
+With emotions already flying high, any mention of getting legal representation may seem like adding fuel to fire.
 For this reason, many avoid getting the help they need, until it is too late.

 Contrary to common wisdom, getting a divorce lawyer on board when you are just contemplating about starting the divorce proceedings might be just about the wisest thing you can do to avoid inflaming the spirits.